Annuore/anu-i4ops/README.md

 * [**Post-cluster-config**](roles/post-cluster-config)
 This role install argocd and metal-lb.
 * [**Reset**](roles/reset)
+This role deletes the cluster, directories, and stops k0s service on all nodes.

 ## Instructions <a id='instructions'></a>
 You can find a user guide on how to use this playbook in the [k0s documentation](https://docs.k0sproject.io/main/examples/ansible-playbook/).